kkemple/scienceandmathematics.com/src/content/posts/black-hole-horizons-and-dimensional-reduction-correspondence.md

 What if five completely different mathematical paths—starting from geometry, thermodynamics, topology, information theory, and quantum entropy—all arrived at the same strange conclusion about what happens at a black hole's edge?

 In February 2025, LIGO-Virgo detected gravitational waves from merging black holes designated GW250114.
 Analysis of the ringdown phase confirmed the second law of black hole thermodynamics to 4.4σ confidence—final horizon area exceeded the sum of initial areas by measurable margin [^1].
 This observation validates decades of theoretical work on event horizon structure [^2][^3].
 The convergence is striking: extreme gravitational fields force dimensional reduction from three spatial dimensions to two, with the radial direction compactifying into a topological circle.
 Same structure.
 Different routes.
-No coincidence.

 ## The Geometric Path